aspose-total-cloud/Aspose.Total-Products/total/en/python/conversion/otp-to-xltm/_index.md

 ---title: Convert PowerPoint to XLTM, OTP to XLTM FREE Converter or Python SDKdescription: Free Conversion of OTP to XLTM by using Python Cloud APIs & SDKs.
-Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---
+Also Create, Edit & Render Microsoft PowerPoint documents in the Cloud.---